-(6) The provider's obligation to maintain licensure, accreditation, and credentials sufficient to meet the carrier's credential verification program requirements and to notify the carrier of subsequent changes in status of any information relating to the provider's professional credentials.
+(6) The provider's obligation to maintain licensure, accreditation, and credentials that meet the carrier's credential verification program requirements and to notify the carrier of subsequent changes in status of any information relating to the provider's professional credentials.

-(7) The provider's obligation to maintain professional liability insurance coverage in an amount acceptable to the carrier and notify the carrier of subsequent changes in status of professional liability insurance on a timely basis.
+(7) The provider's obligation to maintain professional liability insurance coverage in an amount acceptable to the carrier and notify the carrier of subsequent changes in status of professional liability insurance.

 (8) With respect to member billing:

 (a) If the carrier provides or arranges for the delivery of health care services on a prepaid basis under G.S.
 58, the provider shall not bill any network plan member for covered services, except for specified coinsurance, copayments, and applicable deductibles.
 This provision shall not prohibit a provider and member from agreeing to continue non-covered services at the member's own expense, as long as the provider has notified the member in advance that the carrier may not cover or continue to cover specific services and the member chooses to receive the service.